johannesjo/super-productivity/README.md

 The path should be shown when you go to the "Automatic Backups` section on the configuration page (minus the "backup" sub folder).
 You can also see it printed out when you start the app from the command line.

-For web browsers data is simply stored for the current user inside the browser storage.
+For web browsers, data is simply stored for the current user inside the browser storage.

 ### Using a custom folder to save user data